Next Events

 Peter Short was the represenative of the IBM Hursley Museum and editor of its website and newsletter.
 His reports were always timely, always interesting and always conveyed the enthusiasm he had for IBM and all its achievements.
 A tribute will be in the forthcoming edition of Resurrection.

-Aneesa Riffatt was the Senior Curator and Collections Manager at The National Museum of Computing and was responsible for liaison with us at the Computer Conservation Society.
-Although she had not been in post for very long, it was evident that her ethusiasm was a huge asset.
+Aneesa Riffat was the Senior Curator and Collections Manager at The National Museum of Computing and was responsible for liaison with us at the Computer Conservation Society.
+Although she had not been in post for very long, it was evident that her enthusiasm was a huge asset.
 Ever helpful and ever quick to respond, her death was unexpected.
 We had exchanged emails on the day of her passing.

 Both will be much missed.